Part 2. How to Manage Your Infrastructure as Code

 Deployments are slow and tedious

-So you end up with lots of bugs, outages, and late-night debugging sessions.
+You end up with lots of bugs, outages, and late-night debugging sessions.
+You become fearful and slow to introduce new features.

 Only one person knows how to deploy

-So that person is overloaded, they never have time for long-term improvements, and if they were to leave or get hit by a bus, everything would grind to a halt.[10]
+That person is overloaded and never has time for long-term improvements.
+If they were to leave or get hit by a bus, everything would grind to a halt.[5]

 TaskHow to manage as codeExamplePart